-Heat the cooking oil in a thick-bottomed pot.
+Heat the cooking oil in a heavy-bottomed pot over medium-low heat.
 Add the ginger, garlic, and shallots.
 Cook over medium-low heat, stirring often, until fragrant, limp and very lightly browned.

 Turn up the heat to medium-high.
 Add the chicken pieces and cook, stirring often until lightly browned.

 Season with about a tablespoonful of fish sauce and continue cooking.
-The chicken will expel liquid at this stage.
 Continue cooking, uncovered, until there is very little liquid in the pot.

 Pour in the chicken broth.
 Bring to the boil.
 Lower the heat, cover the pot and simmer the chicken for 40 to 45 minutes.